 In a very small minority of cases, children demonstrate such significant difficulties that an Educational and Health Care Plan may be established.
 This process involves the Educational Psychologist and the Local Authority.
 The Education and Health Care Plans are gradually replacing Statements of Educational needs (this will happen at key transition periods for the child).
 A child at this stage will have an allocation of either Teaching Assistant time or support teaching time.

 When possible we provide, from the school budget, a small amount of additional teaching time for selected children.
 Extra support is used for one to one teaching or small group work as well as support work within the class.
 Learning Support Assistants also contribute to this support structure.
-We are linked with an Educational Psychologist who visits our school for consultation, pupil assessment and to advise staff.
-(We are currently allocated three hours of her time per year.)
+We are linked with an Educational Psychologist who visits our school for consultation, pupil assessment and to advise staff (we are currently allocated three days of her time per year.)

-During Key Stage 1 SATs (and Optional SATs, if appropriate) we will also provide reader support to eligible children (in Mathematics; as it is not a test of the pupil’s reading ability).
-This ensures that a literacy difficulty does not prevent children from demonstrating their true Maths knowledge and understanding.
+During Key Stage 1 and 2 SATs, where allowed to do so, we will also provide reader support and/or extra time to eligible children.
+This ensures that a literacy difficulty does not prevent children from demonstrating their true knowledge and understanding.

-The Special Educational Needs Co-ordinator liaises with parents, teachers and support agencies when planning how to address individual pupils’ needs.
-Parents who have any concerns about their child’s progress in school should, in the first instance, discuss them with the class teacher, who will monitor the situation and involve others as necessary.
-Special Educational Needs
+The Special Educational Needs Co-ordinator (SENCO), Miss Kandi Moody, liaises with parents, teachers and support agencies when planning how to address individual pupils’ needs.
+Parents who have any concerns about their child’s progress in school should, in the first instance, discuss them with the class teacher, who will monitor the situation and liaise with the SENCO.

-For further details, download our full SEN Policy and click on the link to see our SEN information report and the Leicestershire SEND local offer.
+For further details, please download our full SEN Policy/Report and Leicestershire SEND local offer.